horeaporutiu/VSCodeTutorial/README.md

 In this tutorial, we will learn the process of using IBM Blockchain Platform's VSCode extension to  streamline the process of developing, testing, and deploying a smart contract.
-Once you finish the tutorial, you will understand how to quickly develop, demo, and deploy your blockchain application on a local Hyperledger Fabric network using VSCode.
+Once we finish the tutorial, we will understand how to quickly develop, demo, and deploy blockchain application on a local Hyperledger Fabric network using VSCode.
 This tutorial assumes some basic understanding of Hyperledger Fabric.